com-480-data-visualization/data-visualization-project-2021-vizies/README.md

      -	Evolution curve: one curve per country, where the x-axis is time and the y-axis is the energy consumed during that time.
 The goal is to see and compare the time evolution of the energy consumption of different countries.
      -	Circular: The same concept as above can be adapted to a different length of the circle, we hope to give the user four options: Day, Week, Month or Year.
 Another extension would be to not look at the average, but to allow the curve of each country to wrap around the circle several time (this is however experimental and might not lead to a nice plot).

+**Tools:** The tools needed for this part range on several d3 libraries.
+We will need tools to plot the data, and particularly for the circular plot.
+We will also need tools if we decide to design our own icons for the normalization and time options.

 ## **Animation:**